 When we see someone floundering in the basement levels of shame and guilt, let us pity, and help if we can; but, let us also realize that there is something worse.
 He, in his shame and guilt, is a step up from those most sordid ones who laugh and parade evil as if it were all a big joke.

-- Editor's note, January 19, 2017: I wrote the above piece six years ago, but since then, in my estimation, the spirit of aselegeia, "the wanton insolence lost to shame," presently reaches for levels of expression not seen before in this country.
+- Editor's note: I wrote the above piece some years ago, but since then, in my estimation, the spirit of aselegeia, "the wanton insolence lost to shame," presently reaches for levels of expression not seen before in this country.
 Politics has always been a dirty game, but today as never before we have entered a time of utter shamelessness.
 If one is caught on video tape in some malfeasance, the way out is to deny the veracity of the tape; if one has nothing of merit to say, then, to cast aspersions on one's opponent, we simply make something up, we just lie, offer it as "fake news," and keep on repeating the lie with the amplifying aid of conspiratorial news agencies and fellow party-members.
 We've not seen this kind of shamelessness in politics before - not to this degree.
 I am reminded just now of the lowest-level deception-tactics of the sophist:

 Charles Van Doren, speaking at a memorial service for Mortimer Adler, 2001: "I remember the first seminar we led together, nearly forty years ago.
 The text was Plato's dialogue, The Sophist.
 I had read it twice or three times and struggled to get the point.
 It could not be what it seemed to be.
 But Mortimer helped us all to understand: The true sophist, Plato is saying, cannot be trapped -- if he is willing to say anything whatsoever to win the argument.
 If he wants to win at all costs and does not care what is true, and if he is adept at fending off the truth when it is presented, the sophist will triumph, and you will fail."

 the end of the road of the utter shamelessness